ohawke/360Med/README.md

 Our project allows medical researchers to learn about project cost before embarking on a project by compiling data from various databases.

+# Release Notes:

+## v.1.0.0
+Published: 04/22/2024
+### What's new
+- New splash page after opening application
+- Improved look of filter bar when searching
+- Highlight search results for improved interpretability
+- Improved color scale of heatmap to adjust to every search term
+- Heatmap is now hoverable
+- More descriptive error codes

+### Bug fixes
+- Fixed mongoDB connection issue caused by connect-disconnect every operation
+- Heatmap no longer turns black when searching for terms with no associated data
+- Fixed build commands

 ## v.0.4.0

 ### Features